figure

 Position

-To place the full window, including the borders, title bar,
+To position the full window, including the borders, figure tools, and

 property.